CQC Quality Statement

 11. People Leaving Prison: Ordinary Residence

 The Care Act states that, in most circumstances, a person’s ordinary residence is retained where they have their needs met in certain types of accommodation in another local authority area.
-However this does not apply to people who are leaving prison.
+However, this does not apply to people who are leaving prison.

 Therefore, where an adult requires a specified type of accommodation (see Ordinary Residence) to be arranged on release from prison to meet their eligible needs, the local authority should start from an assumption that they remain ordinarily resident in the area in which they were ordinarily resident before the start of their sentence.